-Rebecca Tolk is a fine art photographer, digital artist and designer living and working in Houston, TX.
-As a Washington, DC native she has traveled extensively throughout the east coast to create her artwork for nearly 30 years.
+Rebecca Tolk is a fine art photographer, digital artist and designer living and working in San Francisco's East Bay, and has traveled extensively throughout the country to create her artwork for nearly 30 years.

 Rebecca’s work has been featured internationally as a select artist with Holga Inspire, an international traveling exhibit hosted by the Holga Camera Company.
 She was one of 10 photographers hand picked by Mr TM Lee, the maker of the now defunct camera.